RadAd/RadLine/README.md

 Install
 =======

-To install download the zip and decompress to `%APPDATA%\Radsoft\RadLine`
+To install, download the zip and decompress to `%APPDATA%\Radsoft\RadLine`

 Add the following lines to your cmd startup script:
 ```